mikhail-nikolskiy/opencv-wiki/TensorFlow-Object-Detection-API.md

 OpenCV needs an extra configuration file to import object detection models from TensorFlow.
 It's based on a text version of the same serialized graph in protocol buffers format (protobuf).

 ### Use existing config file for your model
 You can use one of the configs that has been tested in OpenCV.
-Choose it depends on your model and TensorFlow version:
+This choice depends on your model and TensorFlow version:

 | Model | Version | ||
 |-------|-------------|----|----|